samboy/misc-civ4-mapscripts/ArabianTotestra.md

 number of tribes in "Legends of Ancient Arabia").
 If the map does not have nine players, the player may not start in a jungle.
-This start is the Omani start in the 2012 version of the Arabian Caulixtla map, and the Hijazi start in the 2021 second revision of the Arabian Caulixtla map.
+This start is the Omani start in the 2012 version of the Arabian Caulixtla map, and the Lakhmid start in the 2021 second revision of the Arabian Caulixtla map.

 "Fixed seed (Grassland start)" is a different map than the "Fixed seed